Back to top

 Samuel P. Taylor State Park, located off Sir Francis Drake Boulevard just outside of the small San Geronimo Valley town of Lagunitas, is a favorite spot for outdoor recreation for Marin County families.
 Situated among towering redwoods, rushing creeks, and oak woodlands, the park really has something to offer for everyone.
 Samuel P. Taylor State Park boasts numerous family friendly trails, and some of the best and most accessible are located right near the park headquarters and main picnic areas.

 Now it's a prime spot for outdoor recreation in Marin.
-Start your visit at the Camp Taylor entrance to the park, where you can purchase a day-use pass and get a park brochure and map.
-Then park your car and stake out a spot in the picnic area.
+Start your visit at the Camp Taylor entrance to the park, where you can purchase a day-use pass and get a park brochure and map; you can also get a free park pass for this and other California State Parks at your local library.
 The main Azalea picnic area here is sited in a delightful redwood grove along Lagunitas Creek, where Taylor's hotel once stood.
-Each site has a picnic table and a BBQ grill, and drinking water and clean restrooms are located close by.
-It's really a magical place to have an al fresco lunch or snack, especially if it's a warm sunny day.
+Each picnic site has a table and a BBQ grill, and drinking water and clean restrooms are located close by.
+It's really a magical place to have an outdoor lunch or snack, especially if it's a warm sunny day.
 An added bonus: with all the shade, the park stays much cooler than other places in Marin on a hot summer day.

 The Ox Trail follows the path of the road that Taylor's ox teams used to move goods to Bolinas for transport to San Francisco via schooner.
 This narrow path is for hikers only, and winds through redwoods and ferns.
 There are a few hills, although none are too steep, and is a great route to take for families with older children who enjoy more of a challenge.

-To get to both trails, head out of the far end of the picnic area toward the Camp Taylor camping area.
-Cross the little bridge with the "Salmon Crossing" signs (salmon and steelhead trout both spawn every fall and winter in Lagunitas Creek), and turn right onto the Cross Marin Trail.
+To get to these trails, head out of the far end of the picnic area toward the Camp Taylor camping area.
+Cross the little bridge with the "Salmon Crossing" signs (salmon and steelhead trout spawn every winter in Lagunitas Creek), and turn right onto the Cross Marin Trail.
 Watch out here, though, because this section of the trail is open to vehicular traffic coming to and from the campgrounds.

-To get to the Ox Trail, head west on the Cross Marin Trail past the Creekside camp ground, then walk up the hill on the road leading to the Orchard Hill campground (look for the sign directing you to sites 26–61).
+To get to the South Creek Trail head west on the Cross Marin Trail past the Creekside camp ground.
+Look for the trail entrance on your right just past the gates and "Do not enter" signs.
+To get to the Ox Trail, head up the hill on the road leading to the Orchard Hill campground (look for the sign directing you to sites 26–61).
 At the top of the hill where the road splits you'll see the entrance to the Ox Trail.

 Samuel P. Taylor State Park offers numerous additional trails, as well as campsites in several areas throughout the park.
 For more information, visit www.parks.ca.gov or call (415) 488-9897.